Chapter One (Updated 3rd Draft)

 Run.
 Run far away.
 Now.

 Sidley looms over Tomma on the tarp and nudges zir with his booted foot.
 Ze moaned suggestively.
 “What’s wrong with her?”
 Oh, that’s one of the things we all love about Sidley.
 Misgendering.
 Yep.
-It’s one of his delightful little passive-aggressive tricks.
+It’s one of his passive-aggressive tricks.
 He’ll get you wrong, then apologize, and say something like “it’s so hard to remember when Tomma looks so lovely.”
 He says it now.
 I shoot him a dirty look, and clear my throat, while Tomma stops groaning, opens zir eyes, and looks daggers.